saucelabs/sauce-docs/docs/dev/cli/saucectl/usage/ci/github-actions.md

 ## Create the Test Job

-In the examples below, we illustrate how `saucectl` executing tests on Sauce Cloud (i.e., Sauce Labs infrastructure).
+In the examples below, we illustrate how `saucectl` executes tests on Sauce Cloud (i.e., Sauce Labs infrastructure).
 You will likely require a tunnel back to where your app is running.
 A tunnel enables the remote browser to access your local network.
 For this, you'll need to use [Sauce Connect](/secure-connections/sauce-connect).

 :::note